VenkiPhy6/patents_scrapper/README.md

 ## The final product

 The final product is the visualizations found in `02_data_viz.ipynb`.
-You can

 ## Reading the codebase